vidalmaxime/chat-langchain-telegram/README.md

 ## Running the Application

+You can query your embedded data by running `python cli_app.py`.

-By running `python app.py` from the command line you can easily interact with your Telegram Chat through a Gradio Web App.
+You can also easily interact with your Telegram Chat through a Gradio Web App, by running `python app.py` from the command line, or by visiting https://huggingface.co/spaces/maxime/chat-with-your-telegram-chat